floragc-octo/am-i-doing-this-in-prod/README.md

 This extension display a ribbon on specific pages in order to have a quick view of which environment you're in !

+You can also click the ribbon to  cycle between your current environment and a second environment of your choice !

 <img src="documentation/assets/example.png" height="250"/>

 ---